openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-06-07-off2-opf-obf-reinstall.md

 4. ensure migrations works using mounts for off2 apps:
    * edit 110 and 111 mount points to mount opf volumes instead of NFS shares, by editing `/etc/pve/lxc/11{0,1}.conf`
-   * save your new settings to git folder
+   * save your new settings to git folder: `cp /etc/pve/lxc/110.conf /opt/openfoodfacts-infrastructure/confs/off2/pve/lxc_110.conf` and `cp /etc/pve/lxc/111.conf /opt/openfoodfacts-infrastructure/confs/off2/pve/lxc_111.conf`
    * restart 110 and 111: `sudo pct reboot 110;sudo pct reboot 111`

 5. start opf on container off2/112 (opf): `sudo systemctl start apache2 nginx`
 6. check it works (remember to also clean your /etc/hosts if you modified it for tests)
 6. disable opf service on off1:
    - `systemctl disable apache2@opf`
-   - `unlink /etc/nginx/site-enabled/opf && sytemctl reload nginx` (if not already done)
+   - `unlink /etc/nginx/sites-enabled/opf && sytemctl reload nginx` (if not already done)

 7. remove opf from snapshot-purge.sh on ovh3 (now handled by sanoid)
 8. on off2 and ovh3 modify sanoid configuration to have opf/products handled by sanoid and synced to ovh3